Solar Panel Cost Guide in Concord, MO (2024 Update)

 What is the average cost of installing solar panels in Concord?

-This is a hard question to answer exactly, because the cost depends on a variety of factors.
+This is a tough question to answer exactly, because the cost depends on many factors.
 Broadly speaking, it costs about $16,850 for a 5-kW system and $33,700 for a 10-kW system after the ITC is applied.
-It will cost more if you want extra solar equipment or higher quality panels, or if you have higher-than-average energy needs.
+It will cost more if you want extra solar equipment or more efficient panels, or if you have above-average energy consumption.
 Conversely, you can spend less if you choose a smaller solar panel system or less expensive solar panels.

-The initial cost is a key factor to consider, but whether it’s the most important for you depends on your reasons for going solar.
-In places where rooftop space is limited, efficiency can trump the cost.
-Other factors that are important to take into account are the quality and durability of your solar panels.
+Cost is a crucial factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
+In areas where rooftop space is limited, efficiency can trump the cost.
+Other factors that are important to think about are the quality and durability of your solar panels.

 Does Concord have a net metering program?